-Most interviewees had minor issues with the technology either before or during class, but their issues were diverse.
-Some of the problems that came out from the interviews and observations were the difficulty in using tools and joining the class.
+Most interviewees had minor issues with the technology, but their issues were diverse.
+The significant problems from the interviews and observations were the difficulty of using tools and joining the class.

 - Unfamiliar tools

-Some of the interviewees brought up the technical difficulties from the last semester (summer).
+Some of the interviewees brought up the technical difficulties from the previous semester.
 The teacher used Google Classroom to share the documents, and there were many problems regarding the tool.
-Many students kept having problems accessing, so they had to spend at least three sessions just to solve technical problems.
+Many students kept having problems accessing, so they had to spend at least three sessions to solve technical issues.